-Another field of application is that of customer assistance, as in the case of help desks that allow to solve specific problems or real virtual agents that suggest personalized investment opportunities or other services such as insurance policies, accompanying the user in the steps to subscribe.
+Another field of application is that of customer assistance, as in the case of help desks that allow solving specific problems or real virtual agents that suggest personalized investment opportunities or other services such as insurance policies, accompanying the user in the steps to subscribe.

 One of the areas of greatest use of conversational platforms is represented by e-commerce sites and online sales.

-In these cases, the chatbot can have a product search function, allowing a more natural and fluid use of product catalogs, or a marketing function.
+In these cases, the chatbot can have a product search function, allowing a more natural and fluid use of product catalogues, or a marketing function.

 In this case, the interfaces are used to suggest to the user products or services to add to the cart, promotions and offers and provide a personalized experience, based on his preferences, products already purchased or pages viewed.